 Jean Kagubare is the Deputy Director for the Global Primary Health Care systems on the Integrated Delivery team.
 He provides technical and managerial leadership for Bill & Melinda Gates foundation's health financing and health systems strengthening work around the world to improve the state of the art of Primary Health Care systems strengthening and health financing.
 Jean has over 25 years of experience which cover clinical and public health areas, especially in planning and management of public health programs in developing countries.
 Before joining the foundation, he was the Global Technical Lead for Health Care Financing at Management Sciences for Health (MSH) where he provided technical expertise for the design and implementation of results based financing programs and community health insurance schemes.
 He obtained his Medical Degree from the University of Kinshasa, an MPH degree from the University of Brussels and his PhD in health systems from the Johns Hopkins University.

 Bertrand “Kiki” Kayiranga

-Kiki is the Founder, Owner, and Managing Director of the Bear/Sarl, Consulting Firm.
-He is also Vice President of the Rwanda Association of Architects, and Counselor member of the East African Association of Architects.
-He has won many national and international competitions, including 1st prize for Rwanda Television’s 5-stories building competition, and 1st prize for his work in a mall in Kigali City Market.
-Kiki has a degree in Architecture from L’Institut de Bâtiment et de Travaux Publics.
+Bertrand M. Kayiranga, known as KIKI is the Founder, Owner, and Managing Director of the Bear LTD Consulting Firm.
+He is also Member of the Rwanda Association of Architects and Council Member of the African Union of Architects.
+He has won many national and international competitions including 1st prize for the Rwanda Social Security Board building, currently the highest building in Rwanda, the Rwanda Revenue Authority building, the Rwanda Insurance Plaza, and many other landmark buildings in Kigali.
+He was also involved in many other prestigious projects including the 5 star Serena Hotel and Radisson Blue Hotel, as well as the impressive Kigali Convention Centre.
+KIKI graduated with a degree in Architecture from L’Institut de Bâtiment et Travaux Publics.

 ASYV Finance Committee Chair